View photos!

 NOTE: All items being carried into the venue will be thoroughly searched by security agents at each checkpoint.

-Runners should plan to meet with their families/friends away from the race route or finish area since spectators are not encouraged this year.
-If a child is missing, please report this to the nearest Philadelphia Police Officer as soon as possible.
-All lost children will also be taken to the Lost Child & Items Tent at K Lot in Lincoln Financial Field lot entrance on 11th Street where they will remain for 45 to 60 minutes.
+Missing children: If a child is missing, please report this to the nearest Philadelphia Police Officer as soon as possible.
+All lost children will also be taken to the Information Tent (near the awards stage on the Marine Parade Grounds) where they will remain for 45 to 60 minutes.
 After that time, lost children will be escorted to the Philadelphia Police Department Central Division until reunification can be made with a parent or guardian.

 It’s always a smart idea to take a photo of your children before attending a public event and have the child memorize the cell phone of their parent or guardian.